 - Typical Challenges Faced by Dialogue Editors

 Lesson 4: Environments & Backgrounds: Creating the Static “Reality”

-Lesson 5: Performing Reality: An Introduction to Foley
+Lesson 5: Performing Reality: A Look at Foley

 - Laying Out Your Pro Tools Session to Prepare for Foley Recording